Monitoring a Linux server with SNMP

 - Select the poller that will monitor your Linux server (5)

-Go to Configuration > Services > Services by host.
+Go to Configuration > Services > Services (simplified).
 A set of indicators has been created automatically.

-You can also use the shortcut beside the host's name to go directly to Configuration > Services > Services by host.
-The list will be filtered by the name of the host:
+You can also use the shortcut beside the host's name to go directly to Configuration > Services > Services (simplified).
+The list will be filtered by host name:

 Go to Monitoring > Resources Status and select All from the Resource status filter.
 At first, the resources appear with the status Pending, which means that no checks have been executed yet:

 After a few minutes, the first results of the monitoring appear: